People

 Graduate Student

 Megan earned her B.S. in Neuroscience and B.S. in Psychology from Virginia Tech University in 2019.
 She worked as a NIH Post-baccalaureate IRTA at the National Institute on Drug Abuse under Dr. Yeka Aponte before moving to San Diego to join the Neuroscience Graduate Program at UCSD.
-As a PhD student, Megan is studying the role of the vagal neurocircuitry in mouse behavior.
+As a PhD student, Megan is studying neural responses to ultrasound.
 In her free time, Megan is probably cooking, crafting or gardening.